sahhollingsworth/workout-tracker/README.md

 4. Start the application with `npm start`

-5. Open the website in local browser at http://localhost:3000
+5. Open the website in your local browser at http://localhost:3000

-## Future Development

 ## Technologies used
 * [Mongo DB](https://www.mongodb.com/) - The NoSQL database used to support record storage.